DeclanMolony/teleporrrt/README.md

 <!-- badges: start -->
 <!-- badges: end -->
-The goal of teleporrrt is to construct detailed visuals and analyze different features of the *Teleport API*
+The goal of teleporrrt is to construct detailed visuals and analyze different featuresof the *Teleport API*

 Installation
 ------------